Other

 The lazy schema function allows you to define recursive schemas.
 A recursive schema is a schema that references itself.
 For example, you can use it to define a schema for a tree-like data structure.

-Due to a TypeScript limitation, the input and output types cannot be inferred automatically.
-Therefore, you must explicitly specify these types using BaseSchema.
+Due to a TypeScript limitation, the input and output types cannot be inferred automatically in this case.
+Therefore, you must explicitly specify these types using the GenericSchema type.

 import * as v from 'valibot';